ploomber/sklearn-evaluation/README.md

 The code above will generate a report [like this.](http://htmlpreview.github.com/?https://github.com/edublancas/sklearn-model-evaluation/blob/master/examples/sample_report.html)

 Reports are self-contained, all images are included in the html file using [base64](https://en.wikipedia.org/wiki/Base64).

-#Design caveats

-* Precision-Recall and ROC curve use `label_binarize` each time they are used, which is expensive for large datasets.

-#TODO

-* Print lists-like objects as nice html tables in reports
-* Include more plots (learning plot, for example)
-* plots.confusion_matrix_ should be plots.confusion_matrix